elijahmontenegro/electron-parcel-atlaskit-starter/README.md

 # Meet my freinds Electron, Parcel and Atlaskit

-A minimal viable Electron app using Parcel and Atlassian's Atlaskit starter.
+This is a minimal viable Electron app using Parcel and Atlassian's Atlaskit starter.

 ### Whats included
   - Electron